dperez42/ft_Inception_Of_Things/README.md

 This project consists of multiple parts.

->Part one launches VMs containing K3S (a lightweight kubernetes) with Vagrant.
+>Part one: Create a K3S cluster with two VMs launches and create with Vagrant and one in server mode and the other in agent mode. (a lightweight kubernetes).

 >Part two orchestrates multiple apps with kubernetes while using as router an ingress, all inside a VM launched with Vagrant.